JDACS4C-IMPROVE/docs/content/quickstart-hpo-experiment.rst

 Results
 _______

 After running HPO, there will be the turbine output and experiment directories.
-The 'turbine_output' directory is found in the same directory as the config files and contains a 'final_result_<number>' file which puts the HPO results in a table.
-The experiment directory is found at '<candle_data_dir>/<model_name>/Output/EXP<number>' and contains the output.csv file which has ALL the hpo parameters and results automatically parsed.
+The ``turbine_output`` directory is found in the same directory as the config files and contains a ``final_result_<number>`` file which puts the HPO results in a table.
+The experiment directory is found at ``<candle_data_dir>/<model_name>/Output/EXP<number>`` and contains the ``output.csv`` file which has ALL the hpo parameters and results automatically parsed.
 The experiment directory also contains the hyperparams.json file you used to help remember the hyperparameter space you explored.